 - Duty exemptions on personal property brought to Belize within the first year after acceptance.

 - Exemptions from taxes and duties on out-of-country income, as well as on capital gains and inheritance.

 - Not having to get those pesky visa stamps every 30 days as a long-term tourist.

-US citizens will pay a fee of $1,000USD to apply for residency.
-Citizens of other countries may pay higher fees, but you’ll then be free to come and go as you please.
-You will be also able to start a business or work for one.
-You can bring household items into the country, duty-free; and you’ll save money by not having to pay for the visa stamp each month or pay exit fees at the airport.
+Once you have permanent residency in Belize, you’re free to come and go as you please, and you don’t need to renew your residency each year, either.
+Permanent means permanent (you can also apply for citizenship after five years).
+You can start a business or get a job working for someone else.
+You can bring household items into the country, duty-free, and you’ll save money by not having to pay for the visa stamp each month, or pay exit fees at the airport.

-There are many other requirements and benefits of each program, but don’t expect it to happen on time.
-There are folks that have been waiting for their residency approval for years.
-That’s the norm in Belize.
-But where there’s a will, there’s a way; and there is a way to move to Belize if that is your goal.
-Belize is a beautiful country with many things to see and do.
-The official language is English and living here can be a dream.
+Belize is a beautiful country, with many things to see and do.
+The official language is English, and living here can be a dream.
 But it takes work, patience, and dedication to make that dream a reality.